Developer: Oberon Games

 The only part of the menu that appears to work is "Toggle Curtain", allowing the player to see behind the curtain.
 The rest appear to have been for the figure the player has to guess for, but they don't appear to be functional.
 The options consist of trying to pick the graphics currently available.

 The only option that appears to work is "Win Game", which does indeed let the player win.
-"Reload Variables" doesn't appear to do anything on the surface, while "Time Attack Mode" might be a scrapped game mode.
+"Reload Variables" doesn't appear to do anything on the surface, while "Time Attack Mode" would have toggled the automatically sliding conveyor belt mechanic.

 This menu is comparatively intact, with almost all of the options working.
 The options included in this menu are:

 - Sneak Peak - Lets the player look at all the tiles, but only if none of them are flipped.

 - Force Win - As you'd expect, the player automatically wins the game.

 - Mixer - Mimics the sundae dessert "power-down"; the tiles are moved all across the playfield.